jonato1/npm-publish/README.md

 ```

 ### Configuration
-There are 3 ways of specifing the configuration
+There are 3 ways of specifing the configuration.

 #### 1. Passing directly params
 ```sh